VkumarStack/ECEM116C_Notes/Microarchitecture_Design.md

 ## Delay and Timing Concerns
 - Logic performed by the datapath and controller is done in *parallel* and *synchronously*, which is why understanding the timing for each component (each unit, controller, and memory) is important for determining how long it would take for an operation to successfully execute
   - Having a clock cycle be *faster* than this time would result in correction issues
+  - This implies that the clock cycle must be slow enough to account for the slowest **critical path**, which is often the load word instruction